Frequently Asked Questions

 All carriers (USPS, UPS, FedEx, etc) deliver to our shop.
 Estimated shipping prices can be checked on the carriers website.
 Total shipping cost will be double the estimate as you will need to cover shipping the bow to us as well as shipping it back.

 Our preferred method of setting up a bow is with the bow setup exactly how you will be using it.
 This eliminates potential variables.
-This is less critical if we are simply setting the bow to factory specifications for you to fine tune on your own, but if you are questioning if something should be sent with just reach out to us and we can discuss based on the situation.
+If you are questioning if something should be sent with just reach out to us and we can discuss based on the situation.

-Some people want to handle all of the fine tuning on their own, but don't have a press to make sure the bow is fully in spec.
-Other people want the bow to be as close to hunt ready as possible when they receive it.
-Due to this we offer different levels of tuning based on what you are wanting.
-Regardless of the level of tuning you select, it needs to be understood that no two people grip a bow exactly the same way.
+Please note, it needs to be understood that no two people grip a bow exactly the same way.
 Assuming you have clean form and a relaxed grip, this will only result in minor variation, but we always recommend verifying flight and fine tuning out of your own hand as the final step in the tuning process.
+Any local customers this process will be done in house, but for those shipping bows to us it is assumed that you recognize this is your responsibility.